-- ♦ Annual flushing of water mains ensures that mineral sediments like iron and manganese do not accumulate in the pipes.
+- ♦ Each month samples are collected from seven separate locations throughout the District.
+These samples are tested by AM Test Inc., an independent laboratory, for any bacterial contaminates. - Annual flushing of water mains ensures that mineral sediments like iron and manganese oxides do not accumulate in the pipes.
 On occasion customers may notice sediments in the tap while flushing is underway.
-These are not hazardous to your health. - Water meters require periodic replacement to ensure accurate operation.
-We replace a percentage of all meters each year.
-If your meter is replaced, you will be contacted in advance by our staff.
+These are not hazardous to your health.